INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/02 - Images/02 - (Digital) Images.md

 #### Portable Network Graphics (PNG)

 Dedicated to the web (normalised by W3C), lossless.
-Gray-level coded on 2 bytes, colours on 6 bytes (more than true colour).
+Gray-level coded on 2 bytes, colours on 6 bytes (true colour + an alpha channel for opacity)

 #### Others